World’s largest virtual agentic engineering & quality conference

 As applications grow in complexity, testing state transitions becomes more challenging and often requires advanced approaches and automation.
 The following areas outline how these challenges can be effectively addressed.

 As systems grow more sophisticated, states may become hierarchical or include parallel processes.
-For instance, in a banking system, a user might transition between logged-in, account settings, and admin states.
-Proper testing must account for these hierarchical transitions and ensure that transitions between parent and nested states occur correctly.
+In a banking system, a user might move between logged-in, account settings, and admin states.

-Extended Finite State Machines (EFSMs) introduce parameters and guard conditions that make the system’s behavior more dynamic.
-For example, a game system might have a player transition from game over to scoreboard based not only on the game’s state but also on the player’s score.
+Extended Finite State Machines (EFSMs) add parameters and guard conditions that make behavior more dynamic.
+A game might transition a player from game over to scoreboard based on both the game state and the score.

 Designing tests for EFSMs requires a more advanced understanding of parameterized transitions, as the system’s state may depend on specific input values, such as user behavior or environmental factors.

-TestMu AI’s KaneAI brings natural language processing to the testing process, helping generate tests and perform automated analysis of your state transition models, reducing manual effort and improving accuracy.
+KaneAI applies natural language processing to test authoring, generating tests and analyzing state transition models to reduce manual effort and improve accuracy.

 Understanding state transition testing becomes easier when applied to real systems.
 The examples below show how state transitions work in both simple and more complex application scenarios.